phpMussel/Docs/readme.en.md

 Chameleon attack detection: False = Off; True = On.

 ##### "chameleon_from_php"
-- Search for PHP header in files that are neither PHP files nor recognised archives.
+- Search for PHP headers in files that are neither PHP files nor recognised archives.

 ##### "can_contain_php_file_extensions"
 - A list of file extensions allowed to contain PHP code, separated by commas.
 If PHP chameleon attack detection is enabled, files that contain PHP code, which have extensions that aren't on this list, will be detected as PHP chameleon attacks.